alison-foundation/alisonproject-website/docs_en/docs/GetStarted.md

 ## Installation

-The app isn't available on the Google Play Store yet.
-Simply download the apk from our [website](https://alisonproject.ml) and that's it!
+The app isn't available in the Google Play Store yet.
+Simply download the APK file from our [website](https://alisonproject.ml) and that's it!
 You're now ready to use the Alison System!

 # Using the app to record sounds

-With the Raspberry Pi set-up and connected, get into the companion app and start recording sounds that you want to recognize, and associating a color with each sound.
+With the Raspberry Pi set-up and connected, open the companion app and start recording sounds that you want to recognize such as your phone's ringtone or your doorbell, and associate a color with each sound.

 The system is now fully operational!
 It will detect sounds in real-time, and you can add or remove a given sound any time using the app.